Smartich0ke/thermistor_readout/README.md

-Arduino thermistor conversion to degrees C
+# Arduino thermistor readoutle arduino
+A simple arduino program that converts the analog outut of an unkown thermistor type to degrees C.

+The main object of this porgram is to utilize the following exponential function:
+### **temp = 200 - 68 * log10(1000-v);**